-Most disease causing agents which can transmit from fish to humans are bacterial and their clinical effects and treatments are listed in Table 1.
+Most disease-causing agents which can transmit from fish to humans are bacterial and their clinical effects and treatments are listed below.

 Table 1.
-Some common bacteria and their clinical effects following infection in humans.
-Some species have been recorded in Australian fishes.
-Clostridium botulinum is also found occasionally in the intestinal tract of fish.
+Some common bacteria and their clinical effects following infection in humans

 Serious infection uncommon

 Sometimes found in intestinal tract of fish, produces botulinum toxins that can cause botulism from improperly processed food.
 Can lead to respiratory and muscular paralysis.
 Early symptoms include fatigue, vertigo, vomiting, diarrhoea, constipation and abdominal swelling.